 1. Develop a content marketing strategy

-A strategy includes your business plan for content marketing – that is, your goals for it and any hurdles or opportunities you might encounter.
+A strategy includes your business plan for content marketing; that is, your goal and aims, and any hurdles or opportunities you might encounter.

-Lastly, include the platforms you want to use and your objectives and processes for each one.
+Lastly, you include the platforms you want to use and your objectives and processes for each one.

 2. Create your content

 There are two essential components of content development: topic research and finding the best long-tail keywords to optimise your content for Google.

 Then there’s a third – the magic sauce.
 This is the unique storytelling that enthrals and entertains your readers, and keeps them coming back.
 Solid research and keywords are vital, but you also need to be a competent writer who understands what readers are looking for.

 Don’t make the mistake of delivering only the content you want them to read.

 3. Distribute your content to your target market

 Content marketing is distributed via the client’s own media channels (website, email, newsletters, podcasts, webinars), their social media accounts (Facebook, LinkedIn, Twitter, Instagram, YouTube) and paid promotion via the web.